In this article, we will explain SQL INSERT INTO SELECT Statement through examples.

 VOLUNTEER.
 The STUDENT table consists of 3 columns that include the studentId, studentName, and country.
 Similarly, the VOLUNTEER table also comprises of 3 columns that include the volunteerId, volunteerName and country.

 Some sample data has been inserted into the two tables STUDENT and VOLUNTEER using the

-Note: If any mistake is made in the data types for the respective values, then it will result in error and insertion will not be successful.
+Note: If any mistake is made in the data types for the respective values, then it will result in an error and insertion will not be successful.
 So, make sure that the string is enclosed in single quotes.

 Let us see how the data looks after inserting the rows into the tables.
 We have used the

-select command to fetch the data in both the tables.
+select command to fetch the data in both tables.
 You can see that there are 3 rows inserted in the student table successfully, and 3 rows in the volunteer table successfully as well.

 3.3 Using the Insert Into Select Statement